mavlink/MAVSDK-docs/en/cpp/README.md

 > **Tip** Developers who want to create plugins and contribute to the API will need to [build the library ](../contributing/build.md) (and other programming language wrappers) from source.

+## Troubleshooting

+If something doesn't work as expected, make sure to check [Troubleshooting](troubleshooting.md).